matthewdowney/rendergpt/README.md

 ChatGPT does pretty well with structured output.
-I've had success getting it to build diagrams with PlantUML syntax, draw SVGs of varying complexity, and of course compose HTMl, CSS, and JavaScript.
+I've had success getting it to build diagrams with PlantUML syntax, draw SVGs of varying complexity, and of course compose HTML, CSS, and JavaScript.

 Writing some interactive JavaScript:
 ![doing some JavaScript stuff](doc/game.gif)